Our Aims at the JPK Project

 Accordingly, our aim is to provide supported living accommodation and practical training and work experience on-site.
 This will ensure residents and individuals visiting us on a day-to-day basis can benefit from the support they need to explore their potential and contribute to the community in which they live.
 Importantly, it will also provide peace of mind for their families and parents as they no longer face the concern of caring at home long into retirement.

-The JPK Project was founded in 2001 and registered as a charity in 2003.
+The JPK Project was registered as a charity in 2003.
 We have since worked and fundraised extensively to find and acquire the right site, finally completing and securing planning for our Centre in Old Town in 2013.